 Last year I added a set of 18-gallon red Sterilite bins that I picked up at Walmart for $5 each.
 These make it quick and easy to spot our Christmas decorations among the rest of our storage.

-Another option for storing ornaments and small knick-knacks inside your larger bins is to use Christmas tins that you’ve received as gifts or snagged on deep discount at an after-Christmas sale.
+Another option for storing decorations, ornaments, and small knick-knacks inside your larger bins is to use Christmas tins that you’ve received as gifts or snagged at a deep discount at an after-Christmas sale.
 Tins are sturdy enough to protect them from getting squished or broken but much more compact than keeping the ornaments in all of their original packages.

 Specialty Storage Solutions

-When it comes to organizing ornaments within your boxes, there are several different ways you can pack them up.
+When organizing ornaments within your boxes, there are several ways you can pack them up.
 I’ve listed some of them below to help you decide what will work best for you: